repos-cl/CS-206-Parallelism-and-Concurrency-2022/README.md

 # Exams

-The midterm exam will take place on 2022.??.??.
-The midterm exam will cover all the material seen in the class up to week 6 (included).
+The midterm exam will take place on 2022.04.27.
+The midterm exam will cover all the material seen in the class up to that point.

 The final exam will take place on 2022.??.??.
 The final exam will cover all material seen during the semester.